 Wolf Pack assistant athletic trainer Kevin Gazzale joined the Wolf Pack staff for prior to the 2016-17 season.

 Gazzale came to the Wolf Pack from Seton Hall University, where he completed a Masters degree in Athletic Training in May of 2016.
 While studying for his Masters, Gazzale worked with the Seton Hall Men’s Basketball Team, as well as with the Somerset Patriots of the Atlantic Professional Baseball League.
 The Metuchen, NJ native also interned with the NHL’s Philadelphia Flyers during the 2015-16 season.

 Prior to his graduate work at Seton Hall, Gazzale earned a Bachelors degree in Kinesiology from Louisiana State University, graduating in 2014.
 He is a member of the National Athletic Trainers Association and the National Strength and Conditioning Association, and is working towards his Certified Strength and Conditioning Specialist accreditation.

 The 24-year-old Gazzale has taken up residence in downtown Hartford.

 Head Equipment Manager

-The 2016-17 campaign marks the eighth season as Head Equipment Manager of the Wolf Pack for Russell Holdredge, and his 14th overall as a member of the equipment staff of the New York Rangers’ AHL affiliate.
+The 2017-18 campaign marks the ninth season as Head Equipment Manager of the Wolf Pack for Russell Holdredge, and his 15th overall as a member of the equipment staff of the New York Rangers’ AHL affiliate.